jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 done
 ```

-e) Parallel execution of loops:
+- Parallel execution of loops:
 ```bash
 for job in job1 job2 job3
 do